crachecode/tajine/README.md

 ## Features

-Tajine allows you to create resize images at any dimensions, in a flexible way.
+Tajine allows you to resize images at any dimensions, in a flexible way, and cache the generated image.
-Image can be called directly at any URL (using the ```src``` parameter of an ```img``` HTML tag e.g.), every resizing parameters can be included as the parameters and Tajine is caching te result automatically.
+This image can be called directly at a specific size by passing parameters in the URL.
+This URL can be used in a HTML file as the ```src``` parameter of an ```img``` tag e.g.

 ## Requirements